Abdullah-ASA/hello-world/README.md

 # hello-world
 just other
 hello
-i likr start wirte code
+i like start wirte code